Logistic Regression and Poisson Regression

 9.0 7.0 -3.93 0.0192 green

-• Changes in predictor values correspond to changes in the log-odds, not the probability
+• Changes in predictor values linearly impact the log-odds, not the probability.

-• As a result, most of the modelling limitations of linear regression (e.g. collinearity) carry over as well
+• Most of the modelling limitations of linear regression (e.g. collinearity) carry over as well.

 Example: Predicting defaults